jnyshin/DoUm/README.md

 It is difficult to find for seniors and there can be no detailed explanations including screen shots.

 ### Existing Tutorial Sites
 Although there are existing tutorial sites that explain the use of applications.
 However, their are no websites where it shows how to use applications **Korean** seniors frequently use.
 Also, the UI is not targeted for the seniors.
-We plan on increasing the font size so that seniors can read easily and also including more images then words for easier understanding.
+We plan on increasing the font size so that seniors can read easily and also including more images than words for easier understanding.

 ## Plan of Research